Ain't Nobody Better

-"Ain't Nobody Better" is a song by American house/techno group Inner City.
-The single was the third consecutive number-one on the Billboard dance chart in the US.
-It also made it into the top 10 in the United Kingdom, Finland and Switzerland.
-However, the single failed to place on the soul singles chart and on the Billboard Hot 100 chart.
+"Ain't Nobody Better" is a song by American group Inner City, released in April 1989 by Virgin and 10 Records as the third single from their debut album, Paradise (1989).
+It features vocals by Paris Grey and is written by group member Kevin Saunderson with Shanna Jackson and produced by him.
+The single was the group's third consecutive number-one single on the US Billboard Dance Club Play chart.
+It also entered the top 10 in the United Kingdom, Finland, Luxembourg and Switzerland.

 Critical reception

 Pan-European magazine Music & Media complimented the song as "cool, funky and irresistible dance music.
 Already doing well in the UK and a good bet for a major European hit."
-Jerry Smith from Music Week wrote, "Techno genius Kevin Saunderson is back to see if he can make it three in a row after his massive success with the stunning dance hits "Big Fun" and "Good Life".
+Jerry Smith from Music Week wrote, "Techno genius Kevin Saunderson is back to see if he can make it three in a row after his massive success with the stunning dance hits 'Big Fun' and 'Good Life'.
 With characteristic mesmerising synths and clinical beats beneath Paris Grey's vocal, he can't really fail."